ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/create-sample-data.markdown

 {PANEL: Create Sample Data}

-* Because you need an empty database, [create a new database](../../../studio/database/create-new-database/general-flow) and name it "Northwind" to sync with the documentation examples.
+* Sample data can be added only on an empty database.
+To create sample data, you can either empty your playground database or [create a new database](../../../studio/database/create-new-database/general-flow).
-    * If you will want to use [multiple nodes](../../../studio/server/databases/create-new-database/general-flow#3.-configure-replication) and/or [encryption](../../../studio/server/databases/create-new-database/encrypted) in production, we recommend creating your playground database with these features so that your playground database will match your actual database.
+    * If you plan to use [multiple nodes](../../../studio/server/databases/create-new-database/general-flow#3.-configure-replication) and/or [encryption](../../../studio/server/databases/create-new-database/encrypted) in production,
+      we recommend installing your playground database in a similar environment.

 * Various collections, their documents and sample indexes will be created in your database.